dotnet/docs-maui/docs/get-started/first-app.md

 ## Troubleshooting

 If your app fails to compile, review [Troubleshooting known issues](../troubleshooting.md), which may have a solution to your problem.
-If the problem is related to Android specifically, see [Android emulator troubleshooting](../android/emulator/troubleshooting.md).
+If the problem is related to the Android emulator, see [Android emulator troubleshooting](../android/emulator/troubleshooting.md).

 :::zone-end